WHAT YOU SHOULD KNOW ABOUT MEDICAL MALPRACTICE

 Paul J. Molinaro, M.D.
 J.D. is a medical malpractice attorney who also brings to the table a wealth of medical knowledge and experience.
 As a licensed physician, he is able to offer advice from two different perspectives.
 This gives his clients the unique advantage of being able to have their case presented from a medical point of view.

 Serving all of California, Molinaro and the attorneys and staff of Fransen & Molinaro take each case very seriously.
 They understand the importance of good health and what it means when someone is injured and cannot have the same quality of life they enjoyed prior to the incident in question.
-Their goal is to build medical malpractice cases that not only compensate their clients, but also provide the piece of mind that helped to prevent others from experiencing the same issues.
+Their goal is to build medical malpractice cases that not only compensate their clients but also provide the peace of mind that helped to prevent others from experiencing the same issues.